jpastuszek/httpimagestore/README.md

 #### path

 This directive is used to define storage and retrieval paths that will be used when storing and sourcing file on file system or S3 service.
+They may also be used for generating output paths or URIs.
 You can declare one path per statement or use `{}` brackets syntax to define more than one with single statement - they are semantically equal.

 Arguments: